 - Wrong voltage being supplied at the field coil causing the clutch to slip.
 Make sure to have the proper voltage that is needed for the field coil.
 Correct resistance for a 12 volt coil is 3-5 Ω's.
 Measure the amp draw of the clutch coil. - Air gap between the compressor face plate and pulley is wrong causing the clutch to slip.
 Check with O.E. specs and use a non-magnetic feeler gauge and add or remove a plate shim. - Bearing Failure.
 High heat caused by clutch slippage melts the grease and seals out of the pulley bearing.
-Check for pulley play or listen for noises around the compressor clutch area. - Compressor drive belt is the wrong: Width or miss-aligned, slipping and causing high heat. - Locked compressor: Excessive high head pressure.
-Make sure the system was not over charged with freon or oil.
+Check for pulley play or listen for noises around the compressor clutch area. - Compressor drive belt : Wrong width or miss-aligned, slipping and causing high heat.